About the Ulster Transport Museum

 The museum boasts a permanent Titanic exhibition, documenting the construction, voyage, and eventual sinking of the ill-fated vessel.
 The ship has long been associated with Northern Ireland, as it was constructed in the Harland and Wolff shipyards, just a few miles from the museum.

 Outside the Dalchoolin Galleries at the museum you can see the historic sailing ship and last Ulster Schooner Result, part of the Sea Transport collection.
+The museum is dedicated to preserving the ship for future generations and highlighting its history.

 Result